m5stack/m5-docs/docs/en/uiflow/advanced.md

 #### Function Description

->ESP-NOW is a short-range, low-power communication protocol that enables multiple devices to communicate without or without Wi-Fi.
+>ESP-NOW is a short-range, low-power communication protocol that enables multiple devices to communicate without Wi-Fi.
 This protocol is similar to the low-power 2.4GHz wireless connection found in wireless mice—devices are paired before communicating.
 After pairing, the connections between devices are continuous, peer-to-peer, and do not require a handshake protocol.

 ><img src="image\ESP_now\esp_now_01.jpg" width="60%">